Sylvia Plath collection

 Immediate Source of Acquisition

-The finding aid was parsed into standard fields and entered into ArchivesSpace by Amanda MacLeod in April and May 2018.
+Series 1-10 of the original finding aid were parsed into standard fields and entered into ArchivesSpace by Amanda MacLeod in April and May 2018.

 - Finding aid for the Sylvia Plath collection